 This is one of my absolute favorite Mexican appetizers.
 Each of the 5 layers pack of punch of flavor and blend together perfectly.
 It’s like a taste explosion in your mouth!
 We love serving this dip with Fritos or homemade tortilla chips.
 So yummy.

 This 5 layer bean dip is similar to my favorite 7 layer dip but with a few less ingredients.
-I love it because it’s super easy to whip up…there’s no cooking or baking required and it’s ready in just 15 minutes.
+I love it because it’s super easy to whip up…there’s no cooking or baking required and it’s ready in just 15 minutes just like my easy taco dip recipe.
 The flavors are so delicious and it looks so pretty with the different layers and colors.

 Below are the 5 main layers for the dip.
 Once you’ve assembled them, feel free to add on extra toppings like sliced olives, green onions or cilantro.

-- Beans: Refried beans get mixed with softened cream cheese and taco seasoning to create a creamy and flavorful first layer.
+- Beans: Mexican refried beans get mixed with softened cream cheese and taco seasoning to create a creamy and flavorful first layer.

 - Guacamole: I love making homemade guacamole, but you can definitely buy it premade to save time and dishes.

 - Sour cream: All you need is plain sour cream for the third layer.

 - Cheese: Shredded cheddar cheese is then sprinkled over the sour cream layer.
 You could also use a Mexican blend of cheese.

 - Tomatoes: The diced roma tomatoes are added on last.
 It’s important to drain them of any juices before sprinkling them on.

 - 1st layer: Mix together the refried beans, softened cream cheese and taco seasoning until combined.
 The cream cheese is optional, but I love the extra creamy texture it adds.
 It helps to microwave the cream cheese for a few seconds before mixing it in.
 Then spread the bean mixture onto the bottom of your dish.